vedsa-1234/project2/README.md

 # new project

-This project was created from local system. this fila was creater by dev
+This project was created from local system. this fila was creater by dev.